staroids/universe/README.md

 StarStore provides 3 class of registries depending on the maturity of the project as a service.

+- Incubator
+- Production
 - Enterprise
-- Production
-- Incubator

 ## Review criteria

+It sounds a lot.
+But don't worry.
+We're here to help you go through the review.
+Don't hesitate to make a pull request and ask review.

 We'd like to build a consistent expectation on projects in each class.
+We believe these review criteria help your user to have more confidence in your project.
+For personal use or  professional use, as well as for mission-critical work.

 ### Incubator